2Kelvin/pure-components/README.md

 In this read, I learnt about:
 - `pure` and `impure` components and functions
-- how to make components functions pure by passing in external variables/ objects as props
+- how to make components functions pure; by passing in props